vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-mysql/setup.md

 # AWS-MySQL

-This guide contains information required in setting up an Amazon MySQL Source in Vanus Cloud.
+This guide contains information required in setting up an Amazon MySQL Source in Vanus Connect.

 ## Introduction